Last Updated on

 Deep in the Red Sea is a cargo of Norton 16H motorcycles from World War II – with the wreck now a popular destination for deep-sea divers.

-The Nortons, especially manufactured for military use, were consigned to Davy Jones’ locker with other military vehicles when SS Thistlegorm, a British armed Merchant Navy ship, was sunk on October 6, 1941.
+The Nortons, specially manufactured for military use, were consigned to Davy Jones’ locker with other military vehicles when SS Thistlegorm, a British armed Merchant Navy ship, was sunk on October 6, 1941.

 And in February 2018, a panoramic image of the cargo of Norton 16H motorcycles landed German Tobias Friedrich the title Underwater Photographer of the Year 2018.

 The wreck of SS Thistlegorm was first re-discovered in the early fifties by TV documentary maker, marine conservation pioneer and co-developer of the aqua-lung, Jacques Cousteau.

 He raised several items from the wreck, including a Norton, the captain’s safe, and the ship’s bell.